Dandroid87/NBLI-Website/README.md

 # NBLI-Website
-This is the soure code for the NBLI website.
+This is the soure code for the No Block Limit Initiative website.